OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 We'd love to get your feedback on the Office 365 Profile sample.
 You can send your feedback to us in the [Issues](https://github.com/OfficeDev/O365-iOS-Microsoft-Graph-Profile) section of this repository. <br>
 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
-Make sure that your questions are tagged with [Office365] and [API].
+Make sure that your questions are tagged with [Office365] and [MicrosoftGraph].

 ## Additional resources